PetrColinSky/AdriaArray/readme.md

 If you are about to take the maps provided, go to AdA/MAPS/.

-If you want to display the stations in GoogleEarth, go to AdA/GOOG/.
+If you want to display the stations in GoogleEarth, go to AdA/GOOG/ and take the *.kml files.

 In AdA/, there are two pdf files with documentation.